Ryan Stasik [Bass], Kanika Moore [Vocals], Ross Bogan [Keys], Thomas Kenney [Guitar], Stuart White [Drums], Mike Quinn [Saxophone]

 “We just want to make people dance.
 It’s a ritual.” -Ross Bogan

-At its core Doom Flamingo is a synthwave dance party with a Dr. Jekyll and Mr. Hyde element to the songwriting.
+Doom Flamingo is a six-headed synthwave beast with a Dr. Jekyll and Mr. Hyde element to the songwriting.
 Top Gun guitar riffs and Miami Beach poolside lounge-vibes, are all at once contrasted with darksynth sounds eerily reminiscent of old John Carpenter films.
 The cast of talented musicians in this project came together organically through friendships and past collaborations in their hometown of Charleston, South Carolina.
-The sextet features bassist Ryan Stasik of the prolific rock group Umphrey’s McGee alongside a cast of powerhouse musicians.

 While the band feverishly pushed through more of their ideas for songs in the studio space at Rialto, Kanika sat quietly in the compound’s front “dormitory” area listening to recently tracked audio on her headphones.
 With a pencil and paper, Kanika crafted full verses, refrains even a rapid-fire hip-hop verse with unique syncopation.
 Kanika was mostly silent until her time in the vox room.
 It was as if she’d been waiting to say something meaningful all the while, and the message came through loud and clear — Doom Flamingo rises.